A multiwavelength ALMA view of gas and dust in binary protoplanetary system AS 205: Evidence of dust asymmetric distribution: Observations and data reduction

 The observations of AS 205 were conducted with ALMA Band 7 (2015.1.00168.S, PI: Blake Geoffrey), Band 6 (2016.1.00484.L, PI: Sean Andrews), and Band 3 (2018.1.01198.S, PI: Laura Perez).
 For the Band 6 data, we used the fiducial data product from the DSHARP collaboration, which was previously reduced and published in \citet{Andrews_Huang_2018} and \citet{Kurtovic_2018}, and is publicly available on their data release website\footnote{\url{https://almascience.eso.org/almadata/lp/DSHARP/}}.
 The observations and data reduction for the Band 3 and Band 7 data are detailed in the following section.

 The Band 3 observations were conducted in six execution blocks (EBs).
-The correlator was configured in the Time-Division Multiplexing (TDM) mode, setting up both spectral windows exclusively to target broadband continuum emission.
+The correlator was configured in the Time-Division Multiplexing mode, setting up both spectral windows exclusively to target broadband continuum emission.
 The Band 7 observations were carried out in two EBs.
 One was set to target the molecular lines of \mbox{HCO$^+$\,(4--3)}, HCN\,(4--3) and \cott; while the other covered \tcott, C$^{18}$O\,(3--2), SO\,(8--7) and \mbox{CN\,(3--2)}.
 Additionally, Band 7 continuum emission was captured in two spectral windows centered at 342.087 GHz and 343.495 GHz, each with a total bandwidth of 1.875 GHz.
 Detailed information regarding the observing parameters of these observations (i.e., observing time, antenna configuration, number of effective antennas, baseline, total time on source, and calibrators of each EB) is provided in Table \ref{tab:obs}.
-For both bands, the calibrated measurement sets were acquired upon request from the ALMA East Asia ARC and subsequently processed using CASA version 6.6.0.
+For both bands, the calibrated measurement sets were acquired upon request from the East Asian ALMA Regional Center (EA-ARC) and subsequently processed using \textsc{CASA} version 6.6.0.

 We begin the data reduction process by imaging the continuum emission from each EB.
 Next, the task \texttt{imfit} is used to determine the peak emission position, which is subsequently used to align the common phase using the tasks \texttt{phaseshift} and \texttt{fixplanets}.
 We then determine a scale factor from the azimuthally-averaged visibility amplitudes and apply it to each EB to normalize the flux.